teafam/BIOINFO-Final-Project-Phylogenetic-Analysis/README.md

 # FIGTREE Visualization (???)

 # Extension process
+In total, there are <b>4 programs</b> to be used in the extension method:
+1. [BIOINFO Philippines only] FESTA to CSV Conversion.ipynb
+2. MUSCLE.exe
+3. iqtree-1.6.12-Windows.zip
+4.

 # Data Preprocessing
+For this section, open the jupyter notebook titled "[BIOINFO Philippines only] FESTA to CSV Conversion.ipynb".
+This notebook is responsible for providing the basic statistics of the raw file, the removing of sequences with more than 10% of 'N' characters, the downsizing of data using random sampling, the limiting of  sequences based from the specified timespan (March to April 2021), and the writing of the sampled FASTA file.

+Like the previous jupyter notebook, the user would need to run the scripts in a sequential order, from top to bottom.
+Should the user want to sample the dataset with a different timespan in mind, modify these information as necessary.

+Again, the two input files would be the raw Philippines FASTA sequence data file, and an empty placeholder FASTA file to write on.
+Comments are provided within each code segment as descriptions and guides to each code section.
+Each code block most likely takes data or variables from previous block, thus no step should be skipped or ignored.

 # MUSCLE Alignment
+This process is identical to that of the MUSCLE alignment in the replication process.
+Make sure to input the Philippines FASTA file instead and name the output accordingly.

 # IQ-TREE Building
+This process is identical to that of the IQ-TREE Building in the replication process.
+Make sure to input the Philippines AFA file instead.

 # FIGTREE Visualization (???)